-Please note: a physical address must be provided in any authorisation text, ie it cannot be a PO Box, Private Bag or a rural delivery number.
-There must be a reasonable expectation that anyone wishing to discuss the advertising can do so with the candidate or their agent at the address listed.
+The requirement to list the authorising party remains.
+There must be a reasonable expectation that anyone wishing to discuss the advertising can do so with the candidate or their agent from the contact details listed in the authorisation statement.
 The use of a council building address is not permitted in the authorisation address.